Ramisky/Rom-Builder/README.md

 # Rom-Builder
-This Script IS Used For Pie Rom Building
+This Script IS Used For Pie Roms Building

 Currently Supported Devices :